cginfinity/ignite-docs-v2/docs/developer-guide/basics/mqtt/setPublishTopic.md

 ---
 id: set-topic
-title: Set the topic of a published message
+title: Set the Topic of a Published Message
-sidebar_label: Set the topic
+sidebar_label: Set the Topic
 ---

 ## Problem